TsolmonTuzox/passport-reader-ai/README.md

 ## 📈 Real-World Impact

-Built after meeting with Vietnam Consul who needed a better solution:
+Built after meeting with Consul who needed a better solution:
 - 🏛️ Designed for government offices
 - 📱 Works with phone photos
 - 🌍 Supports all passport formats